ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 If a node gets an α majority response for a transaction then you give that transaction a **chit**, which is a boolean that says, "When I queried the network about this transaction, an α majority said that they preferred it."
 In our example, transaction Y gets a chit.

 There is also a notion of **confidence**, which is the sum of a vertex's chit plus the sum of its descendants' chits.
 For example, transaction **V** has a chit.
 It also has three descendants which have a chit so its confidence is increased from `3` to `4`.
-Similary, transactions **W** and **X** both have a chit and they both have a descendant with a chit, so they each have confidence `2`.
+Similarly, transactions **W** and **X** both have a chit and they both have a descendant with a chit, so they each have confidence `2`.
 Transaction Y has confidence `1`.

 **Consecutive successes** is the same as in Snowball.
 It's the number of times that a transaction, or a descendant of the transaction, received a successful α majority query response.
 Previously, transaction V had `3` consecutive successes, itself and it's two children, and now it has `4` consecutive successes with transaction Y. Similarly for transactions W and X.